Up to 20% of people may suffer from food addiction or addictive-like eating behavior ().

 Not surprisingly, most of the foods rated as addictive were processed foods.
 These foods were usually high in sugar, fat or both.

-The number following each food is the average score given in the study mentioned above, on a scale from 1 (not at all addictive) to 7 (extremely addictive).
+The number following each food is the average score given in mentioned above, on a scale from 1 (not at all addictive) to 7 (extremely addictive).

 - Pizza (4.01)